intellifi-nl/webapi-doc/README.md

 This document contain the official Intellifi Brain web API documentation.
 The Brain web API is a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that allows you to interact with our equipment in a powerful and simple way.
 Our end-to-end [solution](http://intellifi.nl/) allows you to localize your real world items based different RFID technologies.
 The results of these physicial detections are immediately available on our cloud based API (on-prem is available).

 By default the API is accessible on: https://`brain_host`/api/`resource`/`id`
 * The `brain_host` will be provided to you when you are evaluating or purchasing our product.
-Please contact us if you want ot perform some experiments, we always have a play arround brain avaialble.
+Please contact us if you want to perform some experiments, we always have a play around brain available.
 * The `resource` shall contain the resource that you want to query.
 This is always the plural form of a noun.
 I.e. items, spots, events.
 * The **optional** `id` indicates which specific resource you wish to access.
 Please refer to the individual resources for more information on the type of id that is used.
 If you omit `id` the server will return a list with all items in the resource.